Syllabus & Schedule

 Course Description: Introduction to the basic ideas of Spanish, French, British, German & European philosophy in the history of human thought and our world.

-Course Material: A) Bookmark this page, B) watch the videos in the playlist above as you C) read and follow along with the lecture links below, D) read the online, free readings assigned at the top of each lecture page, if there are any (No textbook or reader required!) and, most importantly if you want a grade, E) complete the assignments by due dates listed.
+Course Material: A) watch the videos in the playlist as you B) read and follow along with the lecture links below, C) read the readings assigned at the top of each lecture page, and, most importantly D) complete the assignments by due dates listed.
 Email all assignments and essays to me at ericgerlach@gmail.com.

 Introduction: The East, Middle-East & West & The Analytic & Continental Schools